vbertazzo/raidar/README.md

 3. Rename the `.env.example` file to `.env.local`.

-4. Add your "Client ID" value to `.env.local` file and you're good to go.
+4. Add the `Client ID` value from the Twitch Developer Dashboard to `.env.local` file and you're good to go.

 ## 📝 License
 This project is [MIT](https://github.com/kefranabg/readme-md-generator/blob/master/LICENSE) licensed.